 - Add remaining ingredients.
 Stir, bring to simmer, then place lid on.

-- Then either turn down heat to medium low and cook on the stove for 1 hour, or bake at 180C/350F for 60 minutes (see next step for Slow Cooker & Pressure Cooker).
+- Then either turn down heat to medium low (simmering gently) and cook on the stove for 1 hour, stirring every now and then so the bottom doesn't catch.
+OR bake at 160°C/325°F for 60 minutes.

-- SLOW COOKER: Reduce water to 1/4 cup, transfer to slow cooker and cook for 6 hours on low.
-PRESSURE COOKER: Reduce water to 1/2 cup (stove top) or 1/4 cup (electric) and cook for 45 minutes on high.
+- SLOW COOKER option: Reduce water to 1/4 cup, transfer to slow cooker and cook for 6 hours on low.

-- The sauce should be thickened (cook with lid off for a bit if not thick enough).
+- The sauce should be thickened (cook with lid off for a bit if not thick enough) and glossy.
 Adjust salt and pepper to taste at the end.
 See notes for serving suggestions!